8 Tips for Creating Emails Physicians Will Open

 2. Be goal-oriented.

-Something that can help you be more succinct is creating a single goal — 1 objective you want achieve within the email.
+Something that can help you be more succinct is creating a single goal — 1 objective you want to achieve within the email.
 This will help your message be delivered in a more clear and focused manner.

 While your goal is certainly important, simply providing promotional information will likely limit your readership and negatively impact open rates.
-Make an effort to treat emails as an educational resource and build the content around information that will add value to them, their practice or their patients.
+Make an effort to treat emails as an educational resource and build the content around information that will add value to them, their practice, or their patients.

 3. Be simple & succinct.